HaHaWTH/ImagePreviewer/README.md

 - `imagepreviewer.use.time`: Allows the user to preview images for a specific duration.
 - `imagepreviewer.command.reload`: Allows the user to reload the plugin.
 - `imagepreviewer.command.help`: Allows the user to view help message.
+- `imagepreviewer.command.history`: Allows the user to view preview history.
 - `imagepreviewer.command.cancel`: Allows the user to cancel the preview.

 ## Compatibility